bharathspi/amfoss-tasks/README.md

 Java script for finding details of github user taking his handle name.

+### Task-7

+code for validating email through rust using regex libraries

 ### Task-8

 A python script for evaluting captcha and some images for testing the code.